Locations:

 These small fruits have a big impact.
 Full of fiber, vitamins, flavonoids and potassium, eating apricots helps strengthen blood vessels, reduces inflammation and supports healthy blood pressure.
 Opt for fresh apricots over canned varieties.
 Dried apricots are also a great option.

 • Fish with high levels of mercury like shark, mackerel and swordfish.
+Mercury is a metal that can be toxic if consumed in high amounts — especially in children.

-It is recommended that those who are breastfeeding continue taking their prenatal vitamins for a year after giving birth.
+Hudson adds that it’s also recommended that those who are breastfeeding continue taking their prenatal vitamins for a year after giving birth.

 Taking care of yourself only benefits your baby.
-Ask for help, whether that’s your partner, family members or friends, when it comes to grocery shopping and making meals.
+Ask for help, whether that’s your partner, family members or friends, like when it comes to grocery shopping and making meals.

 Learn more about our editorial process.